bakano98/CS4222-Project/report.md

 The reason for steps 1 and 2 is because packets can be lost in transit, or may not be received by the **SENDER**.
 Therefore, we need to send multiple `REQ` packets to the **SENDER** to inform the **SENDER** to send data to that particular **REQUESTER**.

 Our design also makes it such that **REQUESTER** will not request for any more data while it is in proximity.

+---

+## Enhancements Made (Bonus Marks)

+With the implementation of two different algorithms, we consider this to be an enhancement to the project which consequently also reduces the duty cycle.
+Further, this algorithm is not mentioned or introduced anywhere within the scope of the lecture.

+Thus, we believe this should qualify for the bonus marks, or "creativity of solution".